leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

 EOF
 ```

-A quick API test to verify that this hasn't broken our setup
+A quick test to verify that it hasn't broken our setup
 ```sh
 $ curl -s -H "Authorization: Bearer $ACCESS_TOKEN" httpbin/headers
 {